 Hospitality is at the heart of many restaurants’ ethos—and for Kimpton Hotels & Restaurants it’s the lifeblood of how they design each of their 70+ locations to build on the local community.
-We sat down with Joyce Cremin, Senior Director of Marketing & Strategy at Kimpton, to learn more about their approach to personalizing guest experiences, plus how OpenTable empowers their team for success at scale.
+We sat down with Joyce Cremin, former senior director of marketing and strategy at Kimpton, to learn more about their approach to personalizing guest experiences, plus how OpenTable empowers their team for success at scale.

 What do guests love about Kimpton Hotels & Restaurants?

 We pride ourselves on providing what we call ‘ridiculously personal experiences’ which ties into why a platform like OpenTable is really important to us—to be able to know preferences ahead of time and share vital information across the group—that helps us make the experience better, watch out for pitfalls, and ideally surprise and really delight our guests.

 What’s one of the biggest benefits you’ve seen using OpenTable?

 We have over 70 bespoke concepts, so we really need the ability to manage across different locations and roles.

 For example, our GMs also wear marketing hats.
 So from a home office standpoint, where I sit, we need marketing tools that help me oversee everything, but that our GMs can manage individually.
 With OpenTable, it’s been really easy for GMs to update local menus or offer special experiences, and it only requires a reminder on my end to approve.
 That definitely saves our whole team time.

 How has your approach to managing reviews and Kimpton’s online reputation changed?

 Wrapping our arms around reputation management has been huge.
 Previously we had a couple different vendors used across the group—legacy vendors and new vendors—they were all siloed and unfortunately not giving the restaurants the insights needed to really understand the voice of the guests at our restaurants and bars.